Ostend Company: Establishment

 The mutual rivalry among the syndicates weighed heavily upon the profits and this resulted in the foundation of the Ostend Company, chartered by the Austrian ruler Charles VI, in December 1722.
 The capital of the company was fixed at 6 million guilders, composed of 6,000 shares at 1,000 guilders each.
 It was mainly supplied by the moneyed inhabitants of Antwerp and Ghent.
 The shares were issued on the Antwerp Exchange on 11 and 12 August 1723, with 3,037 of the shares coming to be held by 54 major investors, mainly Antwerp merchants.
 The seven directors were chosen from leading figures in trade and finance: Jacques De Pret, Louis-François de Coninck and Pietro Proli, from Antwerp; Jacques Maelcamp, Paulo De Kimpe and Jacques Baut, from Ghent; and the Irish Jacobite Thomas Ray, a merchant and banker based in Ostend.
-While the ships sailed from Ostend, the company's offices were located in the Bourse of Antwerp.
+While the ships sailed from Ostend, the company's offices were located at the Stock Exchange in Antwerp.
 One of the leading shareholders was Leopold Philip, 4th Duke of Arenberg.
 The company's shares proved exceptionally profitable, providing a 15 percent return.